 There’s a lot of love, longing, and loathing in THE RISE OF THE SYNTHS, and like midi-keyboards and the 80s, they all seem to go inseparably hand in hand.

 Beginning as a Kickstarter crowdfunded documentary, RISE peeks behind the curtain of the surprisingly (and oddly) secretive world of Synthwave and the people who make it.
 Narrated by the dulcet tones of horror and synth icon John Carpenter, it’s a heartfelt and earnest film that can’t possibly cover the topic with the depth it deserves, and that’s OK.

 But Carpenter, charming and no-nonsense as he is, waves the fawning away like a foul odor.
-Just do your thing, and if money comes from it, you’re under no obligation to not take it.
+Just do your thing, and if money comes from it, you’re under no obligation not to take it.
 There’s no interaction between him and the others, which is a shame, as it would have made for an interesting counterpoint to the bravado of youth.

 That bravado is what drives some of the artists to mockingly laugh at the idea that Synthwave might already be on its way out.
 After bursting the doors wide open through the likes of Daft Punk, Kavinsky, and the film DRIVE, the genre has grown yearly in the mainstream to the point that it’s no longer a small subculture shared by a few on MySpace.

 One day it’ll be so big that it’s no longer cool, one of the artists reflects in a documentary about them.
 About a genre of music celebrating one of the most capitalist and hedonistic decades of modern history, while their music is on every major streaming service.
 There’s a remarkable lack of awareness that makes the whole thing delicious.